strohs/springboot-blogen-vuejs/README.md

 1. `cd` into the project's root directory
 2. Clean and compile the application:
     * `mvn clean install`
-        * if you don't have maven installed use maven wrapper:
+        * if you don't have maven installed use the maven wrapper provided in the root directory of this project:
             * on *nix systems replace `mvn` with: `./mvnw clean install`
-            * on windows systems replace `mvn` with: `./mvnw.cmd clean install`
+            * on Windows systems replace `mvn` with: `./mvnw.cmd clean install`
 3. Start the spring boot application:
     * `mvn --projects backend spring-boot:run`
 3. Open your web browser and navigate to [localhost:8080](http://localhost:8080/)
 4. If you want to use Github or Google to login via Oauth2, you will need to register your own client application with Google and/or Github.
-They will generate a client-id and client-secret that you must copy into application.properties ... see below for more info
+They will generate a client-id and client-secret that you must copy into application.properties ... see below for more info on how to do this

 #### Github OAuth2 Client Creation Instructions
-* instructions to create an OAuth2 Client application are [here](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/)
+* instructions to create a GitHub OAuth2 Client application are [here](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/)
-* home page url does not matter - i used http://localhost:8080
+* home page url does not matter - I used http://localhost:8080
 * `Authorization callback URL` is very important as Spring has a default path it uses for Oauth2 redirects
     * `http://localhost:8080/login/oauth2/code/github`
-* Github will generate a client-id and client-secret, copy those into application.properties for Github:
+* GitHub will generate a client-id and client-secret, copy those into Spring Boot's application.properties for Github:
     * spring.security.oauth2.client.registration.github.client-id=
     * spring.security.oauth2.client.registration.github.client-secret=